fschweikhardt/triplist-app/README.md

 ## To Do's

 - The styling is fine, but my intention is to add a responsive D3 map or globe.
 This map will coorespond to the places from the lists.
+- add validation on email registration & password
+- Use Google API to get accurate location names
+- Maybe use Google Places to get info about a place.
+Then set a "trip style" that would gives results related to the type of trip.